Astrophotography Equipment: Autoguiding

 Mounts with No Autoguider Connector

-If your mount has no autoguider connector but still has the ability to be connected directly to a computer, you can usually instruct the guiding software to send appropriate commands over the serial link to guide the mount.
-However, I suspect this may not be worth the effort - any mount I have seen without an autoguider connection is unsuitable for astrophotography anyway.
+If your mount has no autoguider connector but still has the ability to be connected directly to a computer, you can usually instruct the guiding software to send appropriate commands over the USB or serial link to guide the mount.
+On high-end mounts (e.g. Paramount, Astro-Physics) this is the preferred method since it sends commands directly to the mount's control system, is more precise than the analog ST-4 signals, and reduces your cluster of control cables by one.

 So, in summary, what you need for autoguiding is: